miroslavpopovic/aspnetcore-workshop/docs/05-domain-models-and-database.md

 Our `TimeTrackerDbContext` inherits from base `DbContext` and initialize some options in the constructor.

-Finally, open your `Startup` class and add the following at the top of your `ConfigureServices` method to add our class to service registration and enable it for depencency injection:
+Finally, open your `Startup` class and add the following at the top of your `ConfigureServices` method to add our class to service registration and enable it for dependency injection:

 ```c#
 services.AddDbContext<TimeTrackerDbContext>(options =>